Hereford: Cycling

-Since the decision of First Midland Red to pull out of the city in 2015, the majority of bus routes have been operated by Hereford bus and coach operator Yeomans Canyon.
-The 33 service to Ross-on-Wye and 36 service to Monmouth are operated by Stagecoach West, services historically in the hands of Red & White.
-Other bus services are operated by various operators.
-TrawsCymru links Hereford railway station to Hay-on-Wye and Brecon on the T14 service.
-Stagecoach South Wales has the X3 which runs to Abergavenny.

 Military associations

 In 1999, the British Army Special Air Service (SAS) moved from their base at Stirling Lines (formerly Bradbury Lines) in Hereford, their home since 1960, to a former Royal Air Force base RAF Credenhill in Credenhill that had been redeveloped and was designated as Stirling Lines in 2000.
-The clock tower on which the names of deceased SAS soldiers are inscribed was re-located.
+The clock tower on which the names of deceased SAS soldiers are inscribed was relocated.

+The Anglican church of St Martin has part of its graveyard set aside as an SAS memorial, over twenty SAS soldiers are buried there.
+There is also a Wall of Remembrance displaying memorial plaques to some who could not be buried, including the 18 SAS men who lost their lives in the Sea King helicopter crash during the Falklands Campaign on 19 May 1982, and a sculpture and stained glass window dedicated to the SAS.

+On 17 October 2017, Ascension, a new sculpture and window honouring the Special Air Service Regiment in Hereford Cathedral, was dedicated by the then Bishop of Hereford.

 Economy

-The main public service employers in Hereford include: